A Resource template is a set of pre-defined properties, optionally with a Class, to guide item creation and the interpretation of properties.

 The "Required" checkbox sets whether a property is required when the template is in use.
 If checked, users will not be able to save an item or item set using this template without adding data for this property.

 The "Private" checkbox sets the default visibility of the data for this property.
 If checked, any data added by a user for this property will only be visible to the owner of the item or item set, global administrators, site administrators, and editors.
 It will not be visible to the public.
 Note: Users working with the template will be able to toggle the visibility of this property on a case-by-case basis.
 This is only a default setting, not enforced.

-Using the "Data type" dropdown, you can designate one or more data types for the property.
-Whichever you choose will be automatically loaded once someone selects that resource type and they will only be able to use those data types for the element when using this resource template.
+Every field in every resource template offers all three of these data types by default, unless otherwise directed.
+Using the "Data type" dropdown, you can designate one or more data types for each property.
+Whichever you choose will be automatically loaded once someone is editing a resource using that template, and they will only be able to use those data types for the element when using this resource template.

 - Text: textual input.

 - Resource: users of the template can select from existing items, media, or item sets in the installation, or select any resource.